AMDmi3/jsonslicer/README.md

 The closest competitor is [ijson](https://github.com/isagalaev/ijson), and JsonSlicer was written to be better.
 Namely,

-* It's 15x to 2x faster (depending on ijson backend), close in performance to Python's native `json` module
+* It's up to 35x faster depending on ijson backend (starting with 3.0, ijson supports comparable performance via yajl2_c backend), close in performance to Python's native `json` module.
 * It supports more flexible paths/patterns specifying which objects to iterate over in JSON hierarchy and provides consistent interface for iteration over arrays and dictionaries